 Fluorouracil belongs to the group of cancer-fighting medications known as antineoplastics, and specifically to the group of antineoplastics known as antimetabolites.

 Fluorouracil interferes with genetic material (DNA and RNA), which is necessary for the growth and reproduction of cancer cells.
-Fluorouracil is used alone or along with other antineoplastic medications to treat many types of cancer including cancer of the colon, rectum, breast, stomach, and pancreas.
+Fluorouracil is used alone or along with other antineoplastic medications to treat many types of cancer including cancer of the bladder, colon, rectum, breast, ovary, head and neck, stomach, and pancreas.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.